This is an advanced method used by top SEO experts to get free organic backlinks from niche relevant real sites that are all genuine and real.

 I call it the Golden Links Method, because there’s a ton of gold here from top rankings – if you do it right 🙂

-This method is NOT the same as the finding expired domains method using Ahrefs that has been floating around the community for a few years.
+This method is NOT the same as the finding expired domains method for your PBN (what is pbn in seo) using Ahrefs that has been floating around the community for a few years.
 This is different.

-To execute this method you will need access to Ahrefs tool in order to be able to execute this method.
+To execute this method you will need access to Ahrefs tool in order to be able to follow through with it.

 Here’s how it works, step by step…

 Step 1 – Find an Authority Site In Your Niche

 We basically find the top authority sites with a lot of traffic and content in your niche or industry.
 The larger the site, the better, but it must have tons of traffic and pages.